 Berrien Nursing Center is an average-sized nursing home in Nashville, Georgia.
 This facility was awarded an overall grade of B+, which is very good score.
 You can definitely do much worse than this facility.
-We were also pleased to find that this facility didn't have any bad scores in any of the major categories.
-More information about these categories is available below.
+This nursing home's strong report card was highlighted by its inspection score, which is addressed in the next paragraph.

 Berrien Nursing Center